Diagnosis coding for possible malignancy

 Anyone who works in healthcare knows that removing a diagnosis from a medical record at the physician office, at the hospital, and in the insurance company’s records will be difficult.

-Think about the repercussions for this patient if she later needs to buy life insurance, disability insurance, or a health insurance in a state that allows restrictions based on pre-existing conditions.
+Think about the repercussions for this patient if she later needs to buy life insurance, disability insurance, or a health insurance in a state that allows charing higher rates based on pre-existing conditions.

 How did this happen?